leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Fixed:   Issue with settings manager in multisite enviroments

 = V2.0.66.17 - 08.08.2014 =
-* NEW:	   Added french translations
+* NEW:	   Added French translations
 * Secured: XSS vulnerability in jQuery Plupload Queue (thanks Codevigilant Team)
 * Secured: XSS vulnerability in thumbnail/slideshow integration links
 * Secured: XSS vulnerability on Manage Albums page

 = V2.0.66.16 - 07.30.2014 =
-* NEW:     Added new "limit" setting to Slideshow widgets
+* NEW:     Added new "limit" setting to slideshow gallery widgets
 * NEW:     Added a "ngg_routes" action for other plugins to hook into to provide new routes
 * NEW:     Added NGG_SKIP_LOAD_SCRIPTS constant, which existed in 1.9.x
 * NEW:     Added NGG_GALLERY_ROOT_TYPE constant.
 Set to 'content' to load galleries from the content_dir / content_url